ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 # Installation
 You can try everything out on your own by cloning our [GitHub repository](https://github.com/TheRealTirreg/PublicTransitSnapper/) and following the instructions in the README.md.

+# TODO

+Speedup: Replace grid with R-Tree, cache HMM layers for one event.
+Not needed because fast enough for our purposes.

+Both approaches have the downside that they rely on linear interpolation for estimating where the PTV is between two stops.
+This is not accurate for trip segments with varying speeds.